intrnl/haru-discord-bot/README.md

     - Alternatively, it's because the CPU time limit rolls over to the next request.
 Because some of the requests doesn't always reach 10 ms, it rolls over to the heavy requests.
-      - This is in line with the [documentation regarding CPU time limit][3]
+      - This is in line with the [documentation regarding CPU time limit][3].
-      - This might be more reasonable, but odd since the first request (on the next day) would take 50-160 ms, so what is there to rollover?
+      - This might be more reasonable, but odd since the first request (on the next day, where the limit has been reset) would take 20-160 ms on average, so what is there to rollover?
   - With signature verification, it takes up to 160 ms for each request.
 Let alone the free tier, this is way beyond the "allowed" CPU time for the paid Bundled tier.
 I had assumed that it would just kill the worker if it goes